onepub-dev/dcli/README.md

 The problem now is that its old, has an archaic syntax and doesn't scale well.

-So why is DShell different?
+So why is DCli different?

-DShell is based on the relatively new programming language; Dart.
+DCli is based on the relatively new programming language; Dart.

 Dart is currently the fastest growing language on github and is the basis on which Flutter is built.
 If you have not heard of flutter then you should have a look, but I digress.